Brian Moore is a former England Rugby Player, Broadcaster and After-Dinner Speaker.

 During his rugby career, Moore played for Harlequins, Nottingham, Leeds and represented England.

 In the early 1990’s Brian, or ‘Pitbull’, as he was better known to many, was the archetypal front-row rugby player.

 His crooked front teeth, described by England colleague Paul Rendall as “the kind you get from a DIY shop and hammer in yourself“, purveyed a “don’t mess with me” image that left many an opponent quaking in his boots.

-Brian ‘Pitbull’ Moore belongs to the band of rugby players who are almost as well-known by their nicknames as by their given names, but the true origins of the hooker’s nickname are somewhat unclear.
+He belongs to the band of rugby players who are almost as well-known by their nicknames as by their given names, but the true origins of the hooker’s nickname are somewhat unclear.

-Brian recalls “My nickname came from Wade Dooley, (former England lock), I don’t know why he came up with it particularly – some said it was a remarkable resemblance to the horrible beasts.
+Brian recalls “My nickname came from Wade Dooley, I don’t know why he came up with it particularly – some said it was a remarkable resemblance to the horrible beasts.
 Others said it was because of an attitude of never wanting to let go of something once you’d got hold of it!”

-Since retiring, Brian Moore has been a regular media commentator and pundit on the sport, and is admired for his forthright views and style.
+Since retiring, Moore has been a regular media commentator and pundit, who is admired for his forthright views and style.